How to Live Stream Video on eLearning Website

-Are you searching for information about how to stream live video on your website for online education?
+Are you wondering how to stream live video on the eLearning website for online education?
 If so, you’ve come to the right place!
-This blog article covers how to live stream video on eLearning website.
-We’ll review both the broad context for this industry trend, as well as the steps to take to successfully live stream video on eLearning website.
+This blog article covers how to live stream video on the eLearning website for those new to this topic.
+We’ll review both the broad context for this industry trend, as well as the steps to successfully live stream video on the eLearning website.

-Research conducted by Cisco shows about two-thirds of teachers agree that video education helps students to learn.
+For context, Cisco research has shown that two-thirds of teachers agree that video education helps students to learn.
 This data on educational live streaming solutions likely comes as no surprise.
-Live streaming brings an immediacy to educational video that makes it even more effective than on demand video content.
+Live streaming brings an immediacy to educational video that makes it even more effective than VOD (video on demand) content.

-This blog will take a look at this issue in detail.
-First, we’ll go over how and why to use video for your educational work.
-Then, we’ll discuss some of the key features that educators need.
-Next, we’ll dive into the nitty-gritty of getting started: software, cameras, and online video platforms.
-Let’s get to it.
+In this article, we’ll first review how and why to stream live video for your educational work.
+Then, we’ll discuss some of the key features that educators need to live stream video on the eLearning website.
+Finally, we’ll address some technical specifics you’ll need to get started: software, cameras, and online video platforms.

-As we’ve mentioned above, online video education is highly effective in engaging students and relaying new information.
-Today, that trend is increasingly recognized throughout the education industry.
+As we’ve mentioned above, online video education is highly effective for engaging students and conveying new information.
+Today, the eLearning trend is increasingly recognized throughout the education industry.

-Let’s assume you’re ready to live stream video on eLearning website or other educational context, but you don’t know how to start.
+Let’s assume you’re ready to live stream video on the eLearning website or for another educational context.
+However, you don’t know how or where to start.
 What’s your next step?

 First, it’s important to understand how live video is effective for education.
 In 2016, the eLearning Industry blog ran an article on how live streaming is changing the future of learning.
-In that post, among others, the company highlights 8 factors that are driving increased adoption of live streaming in education.
-These factors include:
+In that piece, among others, the company highlights 8 factors that are driving increased adoption of live streaming in education.

-- Methodology of teaching (flipped classroom model and beyond)
+- The methodology of teaching (flipped classroom model and beyond)

 - Performance metrics (new testing and interactive tools)

 - Cost reductions (dramatically reducing the costs of education for students)